New details revealed about stabbing of teen on Muni bus

+SAN FRANCISCO - San Francisco police have arrested a 12-year-old boy in connection to what they are calling an "unprovoked" stabbing aboard a Muni bus on Monday, police say.

-Four attackers are wanted in connection with the stabbing of a 15-year-old on a San Francisco bus on Monday evening, according to city police.
+Four attackers were wanted in connection with the stabbing of a 15-year-old on a San Francisco, according to city police.

+On Tuesday evening, Officer Robert Rueca announced the boy's arrest, saying he was booked for attempted homicide and for an unrelated robbery and stabbing in San Francisco.

-The teen suffered life-threatening injuries from the stabbing on an 8BX bus near Union Square.
+The teen victim suffered life-threatening injuries from the stabbing on an 8BX bus near Union Square.
 An update on his condition on Tuesday was not available.
+Police simply said he was recovering.

 Police had not previously identified the victim's age nor said how many people were suspected in the attack.